zeruhur/loner/en/loner-en.md

 **Example**
 > Zahra secures the datapad in the hands of the authorities, framing both Wethern and the Leton Corporation.
 Wethern is arrested, but she has gained a powerful enemy working against the Corporation.
 She gains "Wannabe Hacker" to her skills.
 Maybe Melina can mentor her!

-## Credits

-- [Recluse Engine](https://gravenutterance.itch.io/recluse) (CC BY 4.0) by Graven Utterance and Tiny Solitary Soldier Oracle for the main resolution and scene mechanics.
-- [Freeform Universal Roleplaying Game](https://www.perilplanet.com/freeform-universal/) (CC BY 4.0) by Nathan Russell as an inspiration of the whole game and the character traits.
-- Harm mechanics are from [6Q System](https://chaosmeister.itch.io/6-q-system) (CC BY 4.0) by Marcus Burggraf.
-- Tana Pigeon for [Mythic](https://www.wordmillgames.com/mythic.html) and clarifying for me the mechanisms of expectation and testing.
-- S. John Ross for [Risus](https://www.risusrpg.com/) and to have taught me the beauty of clichés and that not all conflicts are combat.

-With deepest thanks to :
-- Shane Conner for proof reading and revision of the text of the First Edition.
-- the Italian solo player community for their constant support and drive to improve the game.

-## License

-Loner v.1.8

-(CC) 2023 Roberto Bisceglie

-This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
-To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

-# Appendix: Optional Rules & Tools

 ## Loner Together
 Loner's rules are designed for a single player controlling one character.
 However being derivative of a multiplayer game (Freeform Universal) no one prevents you from using them for group play as well, if you insist on doing so.